huan-qiu/phaser-scroll-helper/README.md

        // scroll default to vertical direction, uncomment the next line if you want to scroll horizontally
        // direction: 'horizontal',
        game: window.game, // or your game reference
-       scrollAllBoo: false, // set to false to specify your don't want the whole canvas to scroll.
+       scrollAll: false, // Boolean, set to false to specify your don't want the whole canvas to scroll.
 Default to true.
-       newWorldBoundsInfoArr: [0, 0, 640, 2160], // [x, y, width, height] an array that reset the World bounds.
+       newWorldBounds: [0, 0, 640, 2160], // Array, [x, y, width, height], to reset the World bounds.
 Make sure this new world bounds cover your target scrolling area.
-       fixedToCameraObjsArr: [gameObjectReference [,gameObjectReference [,...]]], // an array whose items are the game objects that your want to stay put while scrolling.
-Default value is null, however, since you just want to enable scrolling on a specific part but the whole canvas, you should specify in the array which game object to stay still.
+       fixedToCameraObjs: [gameObjectReference [,gameObjectReference [,...]]], // an array whose items are the game objects that your want them to stay put while scrolling.
+Default value is null.
-       scrollObj: ObjThatCanBeScrolled, // value of scrollObj is the game object that you intent to perform the scroll
+       scrollObj: ObjThatCanBeScrolled, // value of scrollObj is the game object's reference that you intent to perform the scroll
-       maskRectInfoArr: [180, 460, 380, 360] // [x, y, width, height] an array that specifies the view area of your scrollObj })
+       maskRect: [180, 460, 380, 360] // Array, [x, y, width, height], to specify the view area of your scrollObj })
      ```